Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 Six-panel histogram (3 judges × 2 metrics) showing each metric's distribution split by correct (green) versus wrong (red) predictions.
 Top row is AU: Cosmos shows a clear right-shift of the wrong-prediction histogram by +0.243 bits, Molmo by +0.111 bits, Video-LLaVA shows a small +0.045 shift.
 Bottom row is EU: all three judges show essentially overlapping distributions for correct and wrong, with Δ values close to zero.

-The AU row has signal — Cosmos’s wrong predictions sit on a noticeably wider distribution than its correct ones (+0.243 bits, the strongest escalation Δ in this whole study).
-Molmo also shows a positive AU $\Delta$ (+0.111 bits), so Molmo’s AU is more usable as an escalation signal than its Phase 4 $H(p)$ was (which actually went the wrong way at −0.167).
-The EU row is essentially noise for all three judges, which makes operational sense given the paraphrase-consistency finding.
+The AU row has signal — Cosmos’s wrong predictions sit on a wider distribution than correct ones (+0.243 bits, the strongest escalation Δ in this study).
+Molmo also shows a positive AU $\Delta$ (+0.111 bits), so Molmo’s AU is more usable as an escalation signal than its Analysis 2 $H(p)$ was (which went the wrong way at −0.167).
+The EU row is indistinguishable from noise for all three judges, which makes operational sense given the paraphrase-consistency finding.
+The same small-sample CI caveat from Analysis 2 applies to these Δ values — the per-cluster picture above is the more robust read.

-In Section 8 we routed clips by Cosmos’s $H(p)$ alone because it was the only signal that monotonically tracked correctness.
-Phase 5 lets us do better: route by AU, with EU as a secondary “did the model give different confident answers under paraphrasing?” check that flags clips for prompt-robustness review specifically.
-The routing rule from Section 8 becomes:
+The single-pass $H(p)$ from Analysis 2 was the original proposal for gating because it was the only signal that monotonically tracked correctness.
+Analysis 3 lets us do better: route by AU, with EU as a secondary “did the model give different confident answers under paraphrasing?” check that flags clips for prompt-robustness review specifically.
+The expanded routing rule:

 Bucket Trigger Downstream